Impa10r/peerswap-web/README.md

 To run pscli in the docker container, first lookup container id with ```docker ps```.
 Then, use ```docker exec "container id" pscli```

-If Elements is run in Docker too, it should be started by tbe same user as PeerSwsp.
+If Elements is also run in a Docker container, it should be started by the same user as PeerSwap one.

 Please note that configuration files of the Docker version are not compatible with the manual build.